heptarch/heptarch.github.io/projects.md

 Altman.
 I'm not sure how things work there, but I suspect that starting as a non-profit with a Lawful Good mission statement helped create an initial decoupling between product and research.
+I suspect there are also concentric layers separating fundamental research from development and systems engineering.
+Finally, in a field like AI, the benefits of cross-fertilization between adjacents domains are probably pretty obvious, particularly as multimodal AI comes into its own.
+So, I suspect OpenAI is in the $O(1)$ regime.

 "But I can say there is a pretty good correlation between those who work with the doors open and those who ultimately do important things,